 Fresh coolant contains additives that help lube and protects the system from corrosion.
-Problem with old coolant (older than three years) – it turns acidic which eats metal components, gaskets, and rubber seals but also promotes rust and that’s what blocks heater cores.
+The problem with old coolant (over three years) is that it turns acidic, which eats metal components, gaskets, and rubber seals but also promotes rust, which blocks heater cores.

 With the cabin heat turned on and the engine at operating temperature.
 Idle for ten minutes before shutting off the engine.

 Locate the heater core hoses; they’re fitted on the firewall behind the engine.
 Grab both hoses; both should be roughly equally warm; if not, the heater core is blocked.

 Back-flush with a specially formulated cleaning agent helps break down the blockage.
 It is possible to do it DIY style with a garden hose and some buckets.
 However, a trip to the shop is a wise investment; removing a heater core on most vehicles requires dash removal, and that’s just not fun.

 Check out Prestone flush on the Coolant tools page.
 It’s specially formulated to help clear blockages and clean coolant system internals without damaging gaskets and seals.